-- 1. Metadata filenames SHALL be qualified with version numbers.
-If a metadata file A is specified as FILENAME.EXT in another metadata file B, then it SHALL be written as VERSION.FILENAME.EXT, where VER-SION is A's version number, as defined in Section 5.2.1, with one exception: If the version number of the Timestamp metadata file might not be known in advance by a client, it MAY be read from, and written to, a repository using a filename without a version number qualification, i.e., FILENAME.EXT. - 2.
-If an image is specified in a Targets metadata file as FILENAME.EXT, it SHALL be written to the repository as HASH.FILENAME.EXT, where HASH is one of the hash digests of the file, as specified in Section 5.2.3.1.
-The file MUST be written to the repository using n different filenames, one for each hash digest listed in its corresponding Targets metadata.
+1. Metadata filenames SHALL be qualified with version numbers.
+If a metadata file A is specified as FILENAME.EXT in another metadata file B, then it SHALL be written as VERSION.FILENAME.EXT, where VERSION is A's version number, as defined in Section 5.2.1, with one exception: If the version number of the Timestamp metadata file is not be known in advance by a client, it could be read from, and written to, a repository using a filename without a version number qualification, i.e., FILENAME.EXT.

+- 2. If an image is specified in a Targets metadata file as FILENAME.EXT, it SHALL be written to the repository as HASH.FILENAME.EXT, where HASH is one of the hash digests of the file, as specified in Section 5.2.3.1.
+The file SHALL be written to the repository using n different filenames, one for each hash digest listed in its corresponding Targets metadata. - 3.
+Filenames of images SHOULD be encoded to prevent a path traversal on the client system, either by using URL encoding or by limiting the allowed character set in the filename.